filipfabris/ASP-LAB/README.md

 # ASP-LAB
+Solutions for laboratory exercises
-Tasks of laboratory exercises of the course Algorithms and data structures 2021./2022.
+Course Algorithms and data structures 2021./2022.